Lindsey Collins | CCNS Lead Teacher

 The most important key to the success of a cooperative program is the enthusiastic involvement of the children’s parents.
 Parent contributions to the program will enrich all those involved and will be welcomed throughout the year.

-My name is a Rachel Williams and I am thrilled to be part of the CCNS community as an assistant teacher.
+My name is a Rachel Williams and I am thrilled to be part of the CCNS community as a Lead teacher.

 I have lived in Maine for most of my life and currently live right in Cumberland center with my husband and four kids.